 “Islamophobia is rooted in racism and is a type of racism that targets expressions of Muslimness or perceived Muslimness.”

 It could be the case but not always, and this statement was also opposed by many critics afterward.

 “Phobia” is a medical condition that is incorporated with fear of an object or a situation.
-Islamophobia was present among people in the late twentieth century, but it had boosted after the incidence of 9/11.
+Islamophobia was present among people in the late twentieth century, but it had boosted after the incident of 9/11.
 Sometimes Islamophobia and racism can be observed at the same time in different countries.

-If people who belong to different races are practicing Islam and they face problems due to their ethnic background as well as due to their belief, then we must say that Islamophobia and racism have some hidden roots and origins.
+If people who belong to different races are practicing Islam and they face problems due to their ethnic background as well as their belief, then we must say that Islamophobia and racism have some hidden roots and origins.

 Ethnic Backgrounds and Islamophobia

-If we talk about the United Kingdom, most of the Muslims are non-white, so racial discrimination and Islamophobia can overlap.
-International human rights and UK law clearly states that when two different things overlap, then these may cause more discrimination and can strengthen each other.
+If we talk about the United Kingdom, most Muslims are non-white, so racial discrimination and Islamophobia can overlap.
+International human rights and UK law clearly state that when two different things overlap, then these may cause more discrimination and can strengthen each other.
 So, Islamophobia cannot be regarded as racism simply because people of different races may have the same belief.
-They can observe discrimination only based on their beliefs, such as Muslims of the UK and the USA are facing discriminated behaviors of the society towards them.
+They can observe discrimination only based on their beliefs, such as Muslims of the UK and the USA are facing discriminated behaviors the society towards them.

 Islamophobia within Muslims?

 Some people may be found involved in some suspicious activities, and they claim practicing Islam, but in reality, they are not practicing the true spirit of Islam.
-If a community opposes them based on these suspicious activities, then we cannot say this Islamophobia.
+If a community opposes them based on these suspicious activities, then we cannot say this is Islamophobia.